Tazri/php/OLD_README.md

 # PHP Programming Language
 This is a simple documentation on php for me.
 I create this repository to note about what I learn about php.

+> 🟢 I refactor this whole documentation for easy to read.
+I divide the old documentation into so many part.
+Here new documentation : [NEW README](./README.md)

 ## Table of Context
 - [Hello World](#Hello_World)
 - [Simple Variable](#Simple_Variable)